 Routine Day 5 embryo transfers

 Genea was the first clinic in Australia to introduce the gold standard of routine Day 5 (blastocyst) embryo transfers.
 Growing the embryos in the lab a little longer before transferring allows us to determine which embryos have the highest development potential and increases success rates.
-The time between Day Three and Day Five in an embryo’s life is critical because it is when an embryo switches genetic control from the maternal genome to the embryo’s own genome.
+The time between Day 3 and Day 5 in an embryo’s life is critical because it is when an embryo switches genetic control from the maternal genome to the embryo’s own genome.
 This culture process is more difficult than it sounds and simply cannot be done successfully without highly experienced embryologists and a leading incubation system as part of the lab process.
 We’ve been doing it this way for years and it’s one of the key reasons behind our world leading success rates.
 But surprisingly, some other Australian clinics still routinely transfer embryos earlier than Day 5.
 Make sure this question is on your comparison list.

 Genea was the first clinic in Australia to develop and routinely replace the old slow freezing method for embryos and eggs with the more efficient and successful vitrification process.
 The latest technology, which is similar to snap freezing, has dramatically increased survival rates for thawed embryos.
 We’ve been using it routinely for more than ten years.

 More recently, we developed and introduced Gavi® into our labs.
 Exclusive to our clinics in Australia, Genea’s automated vitrification instrument is the first in the world to automate and standardise key stages of the vitrification process.
 We ship Gavi® internationally and it’s used by top clinics around the world.

 More on our fertility tech